shufengc/OnlineOrder/README.md

 **Patton Food** is a full-stack, cloud-deployed online food ordering web application.
 It allows users to register, authenticate, browse restaurants and menus, add items to a shopping cart, and complete checkout through a modern web interface.

-This project was developed as an **Implementation Project for ELEN 6770 – Cloud Computing**.

 ---

 ## 🚀 Features